 Visitors who would rather a guide lead the way can join an all-inclusive tour of the island from Seattle.
 Get the details here!

-A large freshwater lake near the city center, Lake Union is a popular destination for outdoor recreation.
+A large freshwater lake just north of the Seattle city center, Lake Union is a popular destination for outdoor recreation.
 There is an abundance of options for getting out on the water – from renting luxury boats to paddling around in kayaks to taking a cruise.

-Visitors looking for a unique Seattle water expedition should look into renting a Hot Tub Boat – where participants motor around the lake while submerged in a hot tub.
+Visitors looking for a unique Seattle water expedition should look into renting a Hot Tub Boat – where participants…well, it’s self-explanatory.

-However, for a truly spectacular experience, take off in a seaplane for a flight over the lake.
-The scenic tours offer the most breathtaking views of the city, islands and mountains.
+However, for a truly spectacular experience, take off in a seaplane for a flight over Lake Union.
+The scenic tours offer the most breathtaking views of Seattle, surrounding islands and mountains.
 Get the details!

 Our Seattle map of attractions highlights the locations of the sights from Day 1 (BLUE), Day 2 (RED) and Day 3 (PURPLE).